-Our recommendation was to retain the wording as drafted above regarding health inequalities and non-biased treatment of diverse patients, and to consider the wording of 1.iX in relation to the requirement to be GOsC registered as suggested above.
-These were discussed with and accepted by the Stakeholder Reference Group and agreed by the Policy and Education Committee.
+Or recommendation was to retain the wording as drafted above regarding health inequalities and non-biased treatment of diverse patients, and to consider the wording of 1.iX in relation to the requirement to be GOsC registered as suggested above.
+These were discussed with and accepted by the Stakeholder Reference Group.